f3l1x98/expenses-tracker/expenses-backend/README.md

 # TODO
 - Add automapper: https://www.npmjs.com/package/@automapper/nestjs:
   - Install and use transformer-plugin
+    -> Does not work due to https://github.com/nartc/mapper/pull/619
-  - Currently not usable with NestJS without --legacy-peer-deps, see https://github.com/nartc/mapper/issues/606 -> Open PR: https://github.com/nartc/mapper/pull/615
+  - Currently not usable with NestJS without --legacy-peer-deps, see https://github.com/nartc/mapper/issues/606 -> Open PR: https://github.com/nartc/mapper/pull/615 -> FOR SOME REASON THE AUTOMATIC MAPPING USING RETURN TYPE ANNOTATIONS OR UseInterceptors DECORATOR DOES NOT WORK

 # Database migrations